Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 <img src = "assets/4.1.truck.png">

 ### Step 2 - Re-Running our Query
-To test Snowflakes [Result Set Cache](https://docs.snowflake.com/en/user-guide/querying-persisted-results), the next query we run will be identical to what we just ran.
+To test Snowflake's [Result Set Cache](https://docs.snowflake.com/en/user-guide/querying-persisted-results), the next query we run will be identical to what we just ran.
 However, we will now take things a step further and access the Query Profile showcasing this query returned results instantly as the the results came from our Result Set Cache.

 After executing the below query, follow the steps in the screenshot to access the [Query Profile](https://docs.snowflake.com/en/user-guide/ui-query-profile).
 From the Query Profile we will see a single node noting `QUERY RESULT REUSE`.